ezgiakcora/Facial-Expression-Keras/README.md

 There exist a confusion between sad/neutral and fear/surprised in this version.
 With more training data, it could be possible to distinguish them.

-The network is trained on CK+ dataset and tested on JAFFE dataset.
-The trainin accuracy is 96.1% where the testing accuracy is 50%.
+The network is trained and tested on a mixture of CK+ and JAFFE datasets.
+The training accuracy is 92.5% where the testing accuracy is 84%.

 In order to train the network with other dataset, it is required to:
 All the images in the dataset are divided into folders structured as follows: (a script for each dataset is